SamueleD98/assignment_1/README.md

 This state machine has the particularity of being hierarchical: both the Monitoring and the Recharging state consist of three inner states.
 Also, while the system can be in just one state in the outer state machine, this is not valid for the inner ones: those are concurrent state machines.

-The particularity of this state machine is its concurrent, hierarchical structure.
-In fact, both the Monitoring and the Recharging state consist of three inner states:
+Here a description of the three inner states:
 1. **Move** state: it retrieves the next target location for the robot and interacts with the planner, and then the controller, in order to reach that location.
 2. **Monitor**/**Recharge** state: in this implementation these states actually consist in busy waiting for a given time, simulating the actual task the robot should carry in that time (either exploring the environment or recharging itself).
-3. **Check Battery status** state: this is a *Monitor* state, a particular kind of states that *Smach* allows to use.
-It works in *concurrence* with the other state machine (consisting of the two previosuly described states) waiting for a message to be published in a specific topic: '/battery_status'.
+3. **Check Battery status** state: this is a [Monitor state](http://wiki.ros.org/smach/Tutorials/MonitorState), a particular kind of states that *Smach* allows to use.
+It works in [concurrence](http://wiki.ros.org/smach/Tutorials/Concurrent%20States) with the other state machine (consisting of the two previosuly described states) waiting for a message to be published in a specific topic: '/battery_status'.
 Once something is published a callback is called to decide if due to this change in the battery level, the current state machine should be preempted for the other main state.

 **Why not having a main MOVE state?**
 The motion between locations could be considered a single main state.
 This state, though, should have a different behaviour depending on the situation (monitoring/recharging) in both choosing the next location and in terms of being preempted when a stimulus arrives (if the robot is already going to the recharging room and a *battery low* signal arrives, the robot shouldn't stop the motion for that room a start it from the beginning).
 So, implementing two different **move** states reduce consistently the complexity of the execution and, more, increase the modularity (what if I want one of the monitor states to monitor a topic and the other state a different one?).
 The code is however simple: they are created from the same class ( *Move* ) but with a slightly different configuration (more of this later).